AllenBoxinHao/game-hub/README.md

 # game-hub
-A game gallery developed based on rawg.io
+A game gallery developed with data from rawg.io

 https://game-hub1.netlify.app/